qchemlab-embedding/2023-07-14-workshop/_episodes/99-git-questions.md

 * using Git on LaTeX files:

 	* "git is good at merges, given reasonable input" ([reference](https://tex.stackexchange.com/questions/441944/how-well-does-git-handle-merges))

     * some suggestions:
 		* "write each sentence on a separate line" ([reference](https://stackoverflow.com/questions/6188780/git-latex-workflow))
+        * use branches, then test the integration of features on a separate branch before merging the 'final' version to master (see ['Testing combinations of features' exercise](https://comp-sci-tools.github.io/git-intro/12-branch-design-avoiding-conflicts/#exercise-2-testing-combinations-of-features))

     * tools to consider (not tested):